srschreiber/POC-GH-Actions-Issue-Validate/README.md

 Assumes you have a sparse bundle setup at `/Volumes/GitHub/`.

-You'll also need to setup ssh keys to be able to ssh to server over the VPN.
+You'll also need to setup ssh keys to be able to ssh to servers over the VPN.

 ## Setup